9.4 Initial Measurement for the Joint Venture

 venture as a whole.”

-noncontrolling interest) is less than the value of the identifiable assets
+assets, including any noncontrolling interest) is less than the value of the

-members’ equity).”
-This treatment is a similar to the accounting for a
+account, such as members’ equity).”
+This treatment is similar to the

-bargain purchase gain on an acquiree’s financial statements in a business
+accounting for a bargain purchase gain on an acquiree’s financial statements

-negative goodwill will be present in a joint venture formation.
-Paragraph
+rare that negative goodwill will be present in a joint venture formation.

-BC48 of ASU 2023-05 indicates that before recording goodwill or negative
+Paragraph BC48 of ASU 2023-05 indicates that before recording goodwill or

-goodwill, a joint venture should ensure that it has “correctly identified
+negative goodwill, a joint venture should ensure that it has “correctly

-all of the contributed identifiable net assets and that all available
+identified all of the contributed identifiable net assets and that all

-information as of the formation date has been considered when measuring
+available information as of the formation date has been considered when

-those identifiable net assets and the joint venture as a whole.”
-See
+measuring those identifiable net assets and the joint venture as a whole.”

 9.4.2 Measurement Period